arturogonzalezp/codeu_project_2017/README.md

        you can use `localhost` here.
      + `<port>`: the port on which your server is listening.
 Must be the same port number you have specified when you launched `python build/all.py run codeu.chat.ServerMain`.

+       You will need a username and a password to log in to the chat, these are added by the administrator directly into the database, but for testing purposes you may use any of the following:

+       username: will password: will123
+       username: cesar password: cesar123
+       username: yoali password: yoali123
+       username: ruben password: ruben123

 All running images write informational and exceptional events to log files.
 The default setting for log messages is "INFO".
 You may change this to get